 100% JMCS students have attended more than one high school, many having been pushed out of the traditional education system earlier in their academic careers.
 Students enroll with JMCS because they are determined and persistent; they continue to want to prepare themselves for a more successful future.
-They arrive with many challenges and barriers such as housing instability, mental health challenges, addiction, lack of transportation, lack of childcare and with basic academic skill deficiencies.
+They arrive with many challenges and barriers such as housing instability, mental health challenges, addiction, lack of access to reliable transportation, lack of access to childcare and with basic academic skill deficiencies.
 JMCS has one program model at in Grass Valley, CA, that engages youth grades 6 -12 suspended or expelled from area schools.
 We work diligently to support each student's individual needs by addressing academic, vocational and social-emotional development through a personalized approach.

-In addition to offering tailored and engaging standards-based academic instruction towards a high school diploma, JMCS also provides classes in life skills, job readiness, career pathways, parenting, suicide prevention and anger management.
-Our school sites offer multiple wrap-around services for students, including special education support, case management, caseworkers, probation, WIC, EBT, and other social services.
+In addition to offering tailored and engaging standards-based academic instruction towards a high school diploma, JMCS also provides classes in life skills, job readiness, career exploration, financial literacy, digital literacy, and more.
+Our school sites offer multiple wrap-around services for students, including special education support services, case management, caseworkers, probation, mental health and wellness, and other social services.
 When possible, JMCS works to coordinate with other service providers to gain insights and recommendations about how to increase and maintain student success in our programs.
 Our LCAP correlates directly with our vision for student success by providing the direction, goals and funding allocations necessary to support our high-need student population.
+John Muir Charter Schools has also partnered with Climate Action Corps to focus on connecting and engaging our students in the knowledge, discussion, and awareness of Climate Change.
+Climate Action Corps Fellows have been able to achieve this within the JMCS classroom by creating and developing Climate Action lessons/curriculum with an emphasis on urban greening, organic waste and edible food recovery, and wildfire resiliency.
+Fellows go to their specific worksite or training time with students, then return to the classroom and work with teachers and students to incorporate the emphasis areas into regular, daily instruction.
+They have connected what they are seeing, experiencing, and doing out in the field, into the classroom.
+Along with direct student engagement, Fellows were also given a site supervisor and teacher mentor, so that together they are helping to guide the Fellows in achieving their focuses and goals in the classroom and for the year.
+They are also helping to build on Fellows' skills and strengths, while also encouraging community outreach.

 JMCS is identified as an Equity Multiplier school.
-JMCS will engage our various program resources to address the needs of Socioeconomically Disadvantaged students, which encompass 97% of our student body, to address barrier removal effecting program participation.
-JMCS plans include providing access to mental health support and guidance counseling, engaging students through culturally relevant learning materials, and meeting student interests with opportunities for career and technical education, PBL and enrichment.
+JMCS will engage our various program resources to address the needs of Socioeconomically Disadvantaged students, which encompass 95% of our student body, to address barrier removal effecting program participation.
+JMCS plans include providing access to mental health support and guidance counseling, academic advising, and engaging students through culturally relevant learning materials, and meeting student interests with opportunities for career and technical education, PBL and enrichment.